 Even if the statute of limitations has expired, some debt collectors will continue to attempt to collect.
 They're hoping you don't know about the statute of limitations and you'll pay up if they threaten you enough.
 They may even file a lawsuit against you.
 If you are certain the statute of limitations has expired, you can use that fact as justification that you do not have to pay the debt.

 Be careful not to restart the statute of limitations.
 Anytime you take an action with an account, the statute of limitations is restarted.
-Making a payment, making a promise of payment, entering a payment agreement, or making a charge using the account can restart the statute of limitations on an account.
+Making a payment, making a promise of payment, entering a payment agreement, or making a charge using the account can restart the statute of limitations.
 When the clock restarts, it restarts at zero, no matter how much time had elapsed before the activity.

 What's My Statute Of Limitations?

-The statute of limitations is usually between three and six years, but is as high as 15 years in some states.
-Use this Complete List of Statute of Limitations by State to get the debt statute of limitations for your state.
+The statute of limitations is usually between three and six years, but is as high as 15 years in one state.
+Use this Complete List of Statute of Limitations by State to learn the debt statute of limitations for your state.

 If you recently moved, sneaky debt collectors might try to use your home state for the statute of limitations, especially if that time limit is longer than of the state you currently reside.
 This would give a collector more time to collect on the debt.